helglu/a4-modular-boilerplate/README.md

 # Motivation
 I come up with this idea when I was developing for a startup company, that used Java BPMN framework at the backend and ready made Angular 2 application on the front end.
-Within one year there was established 6 similar front end applications and it was not a final number.
-All the applications were not only similar regarding backend communication and data structures but also regarding design because they were all intended for operators and therefore maintained same look and feel.
+Within one year there was established few similar front end applications and it was not a final number.
+All the applications were not only similar regarding backend communication and data structures but also regarding design because the requirements was to maintain same look and feel.
+They share approximately 70% of the code.

 My idea was to come up with a structure that provide possibility to derive new application very fast with maximum reusability and minimum maintenance demand.
 Communication between teams was quite difficult and not well organized so I